 Cleverly designed art bike racks are also appearing in Winston-Salem, funded by private organizations.
 These racks were designed and built by Zach Lail of Mock Orange Bikes.
-You’ll see them on Fourth Street and along Trade Street.
+You’ll see them at several downtown locations, including 4th Street, Trade Street, 5th Street, 3rd Street, and Cherry Street.

 Businesses and other organizations are encouraged to add appropriate bike parking at their facilities, following guidelines from the Association of Pedestrian & Bicycle Professionals "Bike Parking Guide."
 Matthew Burczyk, city bicycle and pedestrian coordinator, can advise on the design and placement of bike parking.
 Family Services, Inc. on South Broad Street was one of the first to add a unique bike rack.

 The following links open in a new window.
 They are not a part of the City of Winston-Salem.

 Taking your bike on the bus can make it easier to travel longer distances or avoid riding on major streets.
 This can be a good alternative to riding in the dark or cold weather.
 All buses operated by Winston-Salem Transit Authority (WSTA) have bike racks on the front of the vehicle.
 The graphics below show how to load your bike.
 For more information, call WSTA at (336) 727-2000 or visit the WSTA website (opens in a new window).